drocheam/optrace/docs/source/usage/image.rst

    otp.chromaticities_cie_1976(ot.presets.light_spectrum.standard)

-A user defined ``title`` can also be set.
-The parameter ``rendering_intent`` is specified for the conversion of the colors into the sRGB color space, but generally the default value of "Absolute" is suited. ``block=True`` interrupts the rest of the program and ``norm`` specifies the brightness normalization, explained a few paragraphs below.
+A user defined :python:`title` can also be set.
+The parameter :python:`rendering_intent` is specified for the conversion of the colors into the sRGB color space, but generally the default value of "Absolute" is suited. :python:`block=True` interrupts the rest of the program and :python:`norm` specifies the brightness normalization, explained a few paragraphs below.

 A full function call could look like this: